Jean Wiener: Film composer and later life

-Stéphane Wiéner (January 25, 1922 – April 12, 1998, alto player in the Lespine Quartet) is his son (from his first marriage); his daughter (from his second marriage), Elizabeth Wiener, is an actress, singer and singer-songwriter.
+Stéphane Wiéner (January 25, 1922 – April 12, 1998, alto player in the Lespine Quartet) is his son (from his first marriage).
+His daughter (from his second marriage), Elizabeth Wiener, is an actress, singer and singer-songwriter.

 Jean Wiener published his memoirs in 1978 as Allegro Appassionato.
+Most of his music remains unpublished.
+He died in Paris on June 8, 1982 at the age of 86.